The 5 best ways to protect your heart

 • Coconut and palm oil [3]

-Although some foods can increase your cholesterol, there are others that can also help to reduce your overall cholesterol levels.
+Although some foods can increase your cholesterol, others can also help to reduce your overall cholesterol levels.

 Foods that can lower your cholesterol include: